Therapeutic Exercises in San Diego CA

 - Repeat this exercise periodically throughout the day.

 Many people have the misconception that the only way to gain strength is to lift weights.
 This group of exercise is a good way to gain extra strength while using your own resistance.

 - While in the seated position, use your own hand to provide resistance as you attempt to flex your head forward.

 - Hold this position for 7 minutes and then relax.

 - Repeat the same procedure, each time placing your hands in a different position (behind the head and on both sides).

 - This exercise should be repeated 3 or 4 times daily, with 5 repetitions per set.

-This short list of therapeutic exercises has been put together to assist with the care that you receive at San Diego Chiropractic Wellness in San Diego.
-If you have any questions regarding how to perform these therapeutic exercises, contact our office before beginning.
-If you are performing these exercises, let your doctor know so that they can ensure that they are being done properly.
+This short list of therapeutic exercises has been put together to assist with the care that you receive at San Diego Chiropractic Wellness in San Diego CA. If you have any questions regarding how to perform these therapeutic exercises, contact our office before beginning.
+If you are performing these exercises, let your chiropractor know so that they can ensure that they are being done properly.

 9:00am - 6:30pm